RiccardoGrigoletto/SSM-Pytorch/README.md

 1. training

     Before training, please prepare your dataset and pre-trained model and store them in the right path as R-FCN.

     You can go to ./tools/ and modify train_net.py to reset some parameters.
 Then, simply run sh ./train_voc.sh or ./train_icwt.sh.

+    IMPORTANT: The last parameter refers to the scoring function to use: ICV, MC, MS, LT, LS
 2. testing

     Before testing, you can modify test.sh to choose the trained model path, then simply run sh ./test_voc.sh or ./test_icwt.sh to get the evaluation result.

+    IMPORTANT: You need to change the --model parameter in order to get the right snapshot file.
 ### Misc

 Tested on Ubuntu 18.04 with a Tesla K40 GPU (12G) and Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz.